juju4/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

 * ***lastUpdateTime**:  (string, UTC)<br>
     UTC time when author created/updated the template (version of the template is described in the Workflow resource)
 * **prerequisitesDeployTemplateFile:** (string, relative path)<br>
     If playbook has a deployment prerequisite in form of an ARM template located in GitHub, this path will provide a link to it.
-Ths link should be relative to the folder of this playbook in GitHub.
+This link should be relative to the folder of this playbook in GitHub.
 * ***support**
     * **tier**: (string) <br>
     The support expectation for this playbook. "microsoft", "community" or "developer" (for ISV or vendor)
     * **link** (string)<br>
-    The playbooks gallery need this fiels only in case the support->tier is "developer".
+    The playbooks gallery need this fields only in case the support->tier is "developer".
 * ***author**: (string) <br>
     Name of the person who contributed the playbook.